Simulating stochastic population dynamics: The Linear Noise Approximation can capture non-linear phenomena: Introduction

-For any given system, we can qualitatively examine the dynamics of its paths and identify different phases in the populations' evolution—for instance their peaks and troughs.
-If we were to examine the distribution of entire stochastic paths generated by the SSA in a finite number of time-points then we find that, the phases of such paths become out of sync with what the LNA predicts their phases to be.
-Hence the LNA makes incorrect predictions of the dynamics thereafter.
+For any given system, trajectories can be examined qualitatively to identify distinct phases in the population dynamics, such as peaks and troughs.
+However, when considering the distribution of SSA-generated trajectories at a finite set of time points, their phases become increasingly misaligned with those predicted by the LNA.
+As a result, the LNA makes incorrect predictions of the dynamics thereafter.
 In \cite{Minas2017}, it was shown that in the specific setting where the macroscopic ($\Omega\to \infty$) deterministic approximation has an attractive limit cycle solution, correcting these drifts in phase predicted by the LNA is sufficient to produce simulations that are nearly identical to those produced by the SSA.
-This approach enables the construction of both fast and accurate algorithms for stochastic simulation, sensitivity analysis, and statistical inference of this class of non-linear systems \cite{Minas2017}.
+This approach enables the construction of both fast and accurate algorithms for stochastic simulation, sensitivity analysis, and statistical inference of these non-linear systems \cite{Minas2017}.